curl/everything-curl/usingcurl-downloads.md

 ### Shell redirects

-When you invoke curl from a shell or some other command-line prompt system, that environment generally provide you with a set of output redirection abilities.
+When you invoke curl from a shell or some other command-line prompt system, that environment generally provides you with a set of output redirection abilities.
 In most Linux and Unix shells and with Windows' command prompts, you direct stdout to a file with `> filename`.
 Using this, of course, makes the use of -o or -O superfluous.